-Psychotherapist, Art Therapist
+Psychotherapist, Art Therapist (She/Her)

 I am a Master’s level Art Therapist and Psychotherapist with clinical experience providing art therapy and psychotherapy to children, adolescents, adults, and seniors from diverse backgrounds in various settings.
 I work from a person-centered, humanistic, trauma-informed approach, and meet each of my clients exactly where they are in their healing journey to best meet their needs.
 Building a strong therapeutic relationship is essential to my clinical work, as I strive to create a calm, safe, and accepting environment where all are welcome to express themselves freely and authentically.